 With the Unica app, customers have the opportunity to see the status of their car on the line, select customizations, and communicate with Lamborghini.

 And the communications are paying off.
-In September 2020, Lamborghini completed its best production month ever.
+Last September, Lamborghini completed its best production month ever.
+It also set an all-time six-month sales record in the second half of 2020.

 Explore your options with technology